xpack-dev-tools/clang-xpack/README-RELEASE.md

 Empty trash.

-On the macOS machine (`xbbm`):
+On the macOS 10.13 machine (`xbbm13`):

 ```sh
 caffeinate bash ~/Downloads/clang-xpack.git/scripts/build.sh --osx
 ```

-A typical run takes about 30 minutes.
+A typical run takes about 75 minutes.

 On `xbbi`: